-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 The attack raised questions about the loyalty of some spies working for the U.S. And it was troubling in another way.
 U.S. officials say it showed the different militant groups in the region are increasingly working together to target U.S. forces.
-NPRs Tom Gjelten reports.
+NPR's Tom Gjelten reports.

 An answer came about two weeks later.
 Turned out that the suicide bomber just before carrying out the attack made a video in which he explained what he was about to do.

-Christine Fair of Georgetown University and other Pakistan experts took note.
+GJELTEN: Christine Fair of Georgetown University and other Pakistan experts took note.

 GJELTEN: And if Balawi was to be believed, there would be more.
 Listen to his final words on that scratchy video.

-Mr. BALAWI: Against the Americans and their drone teams outside the Pakistani borders.
+BALAWI: Against the Americans and their drone teams outside the Pakistani borders.

-Andrew Exum is a senior fellow at the Center for a New American Security.
+GJELTEN: Andrew Exum is a senior fellow at the Center for a New American Security.

 GJELTEN: If all the militant groups in the Afghanistan-Pakistan border region are working together, they should be capable of more deadly attacks.
 But this trend could also present Pakistani authorities with a new challenge.
 They have tried to divide the Pakistan and Afghan Taliban, targeting the Pakistan branch while accommodating the Afghan branch.
 But if those groups are now coming together, the Pakistani approach may have to change.
 Andrew Exum...

-Mr. EXUM: If the Pakistanis start to see no difference between the Afghan insurgent groups and those insurgent groups which threaten the Pakistani state, that could be a positive thing.
+EXUM: If the Pakistanis start to see no difference between the Afghan insurgent groups and those insurgent groups which threaten the Pakistani state, that could be a positive thing.

-Tom Gjelten, NPR News, Washington.
+GJELTEN: Tom Gjelten, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.